byReqz/conn/README.md

 # conn

+__the script is actively being rewritten on this branch and might not be on a usable state right now__

 quick and dirty server availability check <br> <br>
 basically just a way too complex wrapper for nmap and fping <br>